Does America Have a Youth Employment Crisis?

 A Generational Gap

-He remembers heading to his first job, jittery with nerves, knowing his life was about to change.
-“I was in a position to help my family,” he explains.
-“And I was able to stay in our house because me and my sisters and I all took on jobs through youth employment programs.
+larry berry remembers heading to his first job.
+He was jittery with nerves, knowing his life was about to change.
+“I was in a position to help my family," he says.
+“And I was able to stay in our house because my sisters and I all took on jobs through youth employment programs.
 We were able to contribute money to pay our mortgage.”

 He was only 14 years old.

 Today, Berry works as the key strategist for the United Way Bay Area's K-12 Initiative, and is dedicated to connecting with teens just like the one he used to be.
 The Bay Area initiative specifically works with underserved youth who are not currently in school or working, connecting them with opportunities they can't find on their own.
 He notices that today's teenagers aren’t able to access jobs as readily as he could at 14.